Trump says China trade deal could come before US election, or not

 Any agreement resulting from talks in the coming weeks is likely to be a superficial fix, they told Reuters.

-(Reporting by Jeff Mason; Writing by Tim Ahmann and David Lawder; Editing by Chris Reese)
+(Reporting by Jeff Mason; Additional reporting by Andrea Shalal; Writing by Tim Ahmann and David Lawder; Editing by Chris Reese and Sam Holmes)